MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 This introductory topic describes what DWriteCore is, and shows how to install it into your dev environment and program with it.

 > [!TIP]
-> For descriptions of, and links to, DirectX components in active development, see the blog post [DirectX Landing Page](https://devblogs.microsoft.com/directx/landing-page/).
+> For descriptions of and links to DirectX components in active development, see the blog post [DirectX Landing Page](https://devblogs.microsoft.com/directx/landing-page/).

 ## The value proposition of DWriteCore